Arbutus: Uses and symbolism

 Several species are widely cultivated as ornamental plants outside of their natural ranges, though cultivation is often difficult due to their intolerance of root disturbance.
-The hybrid Arbutus 'Marina' is much more adaptable and thrives under garden conditions.

 The Arbutus unedo tree makes up part of the coat of arms (El oso y el madroño, The Bear and the Strawberry Tree) of the city of Madrid, Spain.
 A statue of a bear eating the fruit of the madroño tree stands in the center of the city (Puerta del Sol).
 The image appears on city crests, taxi cabs, man-hole covers, and other city infrastructure.

-The Arbutus is important to the Straits Salish people of Vancouver Island, who used arbutus bark and leaves to create medicines for colds, stomach problems, and tuberculosis, and as the basis for contraceptives.
+The Arbutus is important to the Straits Salish people of Vancouver Island, who used Arbutus bark and leaves to create medicines for colds, stomach problems, and tuberculosis, and as the basis for contraceptives.
 The tree also figures in myths of the Straits Salish.

 The fruit is edible but has minimal flavour and is not widely eaten.
 In Portugal, the fruit is sometimes distilled (legally or not) into a potent brandy known as medronho.
 In Madrid, the fruit is distilled into madroño, a sweet, fruity liqueur.

 Arbutus is a good fuelwood tree since it burns hot and long.
 Many Pacific Northwest states in the United States use the wood of A. menziesii primarily as a heat source, as the wood holds no value in the production of homes since it does not grow in straight timbers.

-The W̱SÁNEĆ people of British Columbia have a prohibition against burning arbutus, due to its salvific role in their creation myths; an arbutus anchored their canoes to the world during the deluge.
+The Saanich people of British Columbia have a prohibition against burning Arbutus, due to its salvific role in their creation myths; an Arbutus anchored their canoes to the world during the deluge.

-"My love's an arbutus" is the title of a poem by the Irish writer Alfred Perceval Graves (1846–1931), set to music by his compatriot Charles Villiers Stanford (1852–1924).
+"My love's an Arbutus" is the title of a poem by the Irish writer Alfred Perceval Graves (1846–1931), set to music by his compatriot Charles Villiers Stanford (1852–1924).
+Graves may have been referring to the Irish strawberry tree, Arbutus unedo, rather than the Arbutus genus in general.

-The Canadian songwriter, singer and painter Joni Mitchell (born 1943) includes a reference to the "arbutus rustling" in her song, "For The Roses".
+The Canadian songwriter, singer and painter Joni Mitchell (born 1943) includes a reference to the "Arbutus rustling" in her song, "For The Roses".
 It sounded like applause.
-She calls the arbutus tree her "favorite all-time tree".
+She calls the Arbutus tree her "favorite all-time tree".
 She had one outside her door in a house she built.

 "I love arbutuses," celebrated French chef Alain Ducasse, recipient of 20 Michelin stars, has said(24:50).
-"Yes, I love arbutus honey.
+"Yes, I love Arbutus honey.
 It's sweet honey that's also bitter.
 I'm obsessed with the bitterness."